 Office Hours: before and after class and by appointment

-Prerequisites: PRG 140 or permission of the instructor
+Prerequisites: WEB 115 or permission of the instructor

 Credit Hours: 3.0

 You may be expected to communicate with the professor and/or classmates via email.
 You should check your email frequently since the professor may make important class announcements via email.
-You can obtain free email at many Web sites including http://mail.yahoo.com .
-You will also be expected to regularly visit the class Web site at www.minich.com/education/racc/cis232 for announcements, lecture notes, and assignment information.
-You can do this from any computer at home or on campus.
+You will also be expected to regularly visit the class Web site at http://minich.com/education/racc/web210 for announcements, lecture notes, and assignment information.

-Classes will usually meet in the computer lab.
-Programming assignments must be completed outside of class.
+Web design projects and assignments must be completed outside of class.
 You will have to spend a significant amount of time in the computer lab completing the assignments.
-Although, if you have a PC at home, you will be able to complete much of the work there with a copy of Visual Basic.
+Although, if you have a PC at home, you may be able to complete much of the work there if you have Dreamweaver and/or Fireworks.

 Most exercises and assignments will be taken from the text, supplied handouts, or Internet resources.
 Students are liable for any class work or class announcement such as exams, due dates, assignments, and lecture material.
 It is the students responsibility to inform the instructor in advance of any inability to take tests or to meet due dates.
-Late program assignments may not be accepted and, if they are, will incur a severe penalty.
-Late programs will not be accepted after graded ones have been returned to the rest of the class.
+Late assignments may not be accepted and, if they are, will incur a severe penalty.
 Students should make every opportunity to have questions answered either during class lectures.
 There will be a comprehensive final exam.

+Most assignments will be returned during class.
 Keep all assignments returned to you.
 The instructor will not change a grade without seeing your graded paper.
-Also, keep the source files for your assignments on your working disk and your backup disk for the duration of the semester.
-Do not change an original copy of an assignment project after handing in the assignment.
+Also, keep all assignment files on your backup floppy disk and/or CD.

 Academic Integrity Statement:

-All work submitted (programs, tests, quizzes, homework assignments) must be your own, not copied in whole or in part from another student or textbook.
+All work submitted (projects, tests, quizzes, homework assignments) must be your own and not copied in whole or in part from another student or textbook.
 In addition, all material that is not your own (ideas or words) in papers must be properly cited.
-If you are not sure how to cite material in a program, see your instructor.
+If you are not sure how to cite material in your own work, see your instructor.
 It is your responsibility to avoid plagiarism.
 Failure to comply with this rule could result in a failing grade and disciplinary procedures.

 Students are expected to make-up all work that they miss.
-Make-up exams will be given only for emergency circumstances.
+Make-up exams and tests will be given only for emergency circumstances.
 The instructor reserves the right to make a decision in all such cases.
-If an emergency does arise, see the instructor as soon as possible before the exam in order to arrange for a make-up.
+If an emergency does arise, see the instructor as soon as possible before the test or exam in order to arrange for a make-up.